Jacquotte Delahaye: Biography

 Delahaye reportedly came from Saint-Domingue in modern Haiti, and was the daughter of a French father and a Haitian mother, who spoke French.
 Her mother is said to have died while giving birth to her brother, who suffered a mild mental disability, and was left in her care after her father's death.
 According to legend and tradition, she became a pirate after the murder of her father.

-Jacquotte was a war hero, and to escape her pursuers she faked her own death and took on a nom de guerre in the form of a male alias, living as a man for many years.
+Jacquotte was a war hero who faked her own death to escape her pursuers.
+She adopted a male alias as her nom de guerre and lived as a man for many years.
 Upon her return, she became known as "Back From the Dead Red" because of her striking red hair.

-She led a gang of hundreds of pirates, and with their help took over Tortuga, a small Caribbean island off the northwest coast of Hispaniola, in the year of 1656, which was called a "freebooter republic".
+She led a gang of hundreds of pirates, and with their help took over Tortuga, a small Caribbean island off the northwest coast of Hispaniola, in 1656, which was called a "freebooter republic".
 Several years later, she died in a shoot-out while defending it.